xiaohw7/cgmoi/README.md

 **Machine is currently still a work in progress.**

-The cgmoi machine is one that is capable of measuring the Centre of Gravity (CG) and Moment Of Inertia (MOI) of a nano-satellite.
+The cgmoi machine is one that is capable of measuring the Centre of Gravity (CG) and Moment Of Inertia (MOI) of a nano-satellite while satellite is mounted on the top plate.
 The concept of this machine is based on [this research paper](https://github.com/xiaohw7/cgmoi/blob/main/applsci-08-00104.pdf) done by some guys from ZheJiang University.
 It uses 3 load cells in a circle spaced 120 degrees apart to measure CG and an accelerometer to measure acceleration which in turn can be used to obtain MOI.

 The machine also includes a stepper motor that spins the top plate, and linear actuators to raise and lower the load cells in order to measure CG.